A Rank-Based Sequential Test of Independence

 and the uniform distribution $\mathcal{U}$; and the discretization depth $d$ is replaced by $2$, since $\mathcal{M}^{d,m}$ is based on only two bins $A_1^{d,m}, A_2^{d,m}$.

 Compared to our original approach, the advantage of the sequential BET is that each of the martingales $\mathcal{M}^{d,m}$ tests a simpler binomial hypothesis, which can be rejected with less data if the interaction captures the dependence between $X$ and $Y$.
 However, unless one has prior knowledge which interactions might be relevant, each martingale $\mathcal{M}^{d,m}$ only has weight $(d-1)^{-2}$ in the mixture $\sum_{m=1}^{(d-1)^2}M_N^{(d,m)}/(d-1)^2$.
-Moreover, it follows from the data processing inequality --- or elementary calculations and Jensen's inequality --- that $\kl(\Q^{(d,m)}\|\Ucal) \leq \kl(\Qd\|\Ucal)$, i.e.~the growth rate is smaller that of our original test.
+Moreover, it follows from the Jensen's inequality that $\kl(\Q^{(d,m)}\|\Ucal) \leq \kl(\Qd\|\Ucal)$; i.e.~the growth rate is smaller than that of our original test.
 Hence it depends on the specific application whether this or our original approach has more power.